 By leaning into all the options and features Facebook offers, you can provide a whole new side of local SEO through Facebook.
 If you’ve got Facebook and GMB totally optimized, you’re honestly farther ahead than many of your competitors.

 So you’ve got the location part down.
 Your address is identical everywhere it’s listed on the internet.
 The next piece is showing Google what type of restaurant you are with the keywords you choose to place on your website.

 Restaurant SEO Keywords: Best Keywords For Restaurants

 The keywords you use on your actual restaurant website are the other piece of the puzzle.
-Make it abundantly clear to Google what your cuisine, concept, and value props are.
+Make it abundantly clear to Google your types of menu, concept, and value props.
 Then it will, in turn, surface your website fully confident that it meets the intent of searchers.

 Google wants to play matchmaker.
 You have to help Google help you.
 Here are the basics of eCommerce keyword research to help.
 The principles are the same.